hyperledger-labs/orion-server/docs/getting-started/transactions/curl/dbtx.md

 }
 ```

-Once the above transaction gets validated and committed, we can check the existance of `db1` and `db2`.
+Once the above transaction gets validated and committed, we can check the existence of `db1` and `db2`.

-### 1.2) Check the existance of db1
+### 1.2) Check the existence of db1

-In queries, we have to set the `UserID` and `Signature` headers.
-Whereas in the
-transaction, we need to pass both the `UserID` and `Signature` as part of the `txPayload` itself.
+In queries, we have to set the `UserID` and `Signature` headers, as opposed to in the transaction, where we need to pass both the `UserID` and `Signature` as part of the `txPayload` itself.

-First, compute the digital signature on the request payload `'{"user_id":"admin","db_name":"db1"}'`
+First, compute the digital signature on the request payload. `'{"user_id":"admin","db_name":"db1"}'`
 ```shell
 ./bin/signer -privatekey=deployment/sample/crypto/admin/admin.key \
     -data='{"user_id":"admin","db_name":"db1"}'
 ```
-The above command outputs the digital signature which needs to be set in the `Signature` header
+The above command outputs the digital signature that needs to be set in the `Signature` header.
 ```
 MEYCIQCeZXLrqrMYodbbgR7UjHR2yq42H2wbNHbj6KEDwW8a1QIhAIv1udmHjwSssKnJjS5iY1LDfez1/RDv9ZEue4TDfcJZ
 ```